nullmastermind/inkscape-for-trace/CONTRIBUTING.md

 Contributing to Inkscape
 ========================

 Inkscape welcomes your contributions to help turn it into a fully SVG-compliant drawing program for the Open Source community.

 While many developers work on fixing bugs and creating new features, it is worth strong emphasis that even non-programmers can help make Inkscape more powerful and successful.
 You probably already have an idea of something you'd like to work on.
 If not, here are just a few ways you can help:

-   * Pick a bug, fix it, and send in a merge request on gitlab.
+   * Pick a bug, fix it, and send in a merge request on GitLab.
    * Choose a feature you want to see developed, and make it.
    * If you speak a language in addition to English, work on your language's i18n file in the po/ directory.